-- Election Security– Urge your Congressman to pass House funding bill, HR 3351, which allocates $600 million to states with accountability language; targets the biggest election security vulnerabilities; focuses funding on a menu of essential election cybersecurity measures; requires states who have not done so to replace paperless voting machines; requires states that already use paper to implement rigorous audits, protect voter data and ballot programming systems, and prepare to recover from computer hacks or errors.
+- Election Security– Urge your Senators to consider and pass the Senate version of House funding bill, HR 3351, which allocates $600 million to states with accountability language; targets the biggest election security vulnerabilities; focuses funding on a menu of essential election cybersecurity measures; requires states who have not done so to replace paperless voting machines; requires states that already use paper to implement rigorous audits, protect voter data and ballot programming systems, and prepare to recover from computer hacks or errors.

-- Voting Rights– RAC urges you to contact your Congressmen to pass the Voting Rights Advancement Act to protect voters by restoring and modernizing the Voting Rights Act and help prevent changes to voting that disproportionately discriminate against people of color and language minorities.
+- Voting Rights– RAC urges you to contact your Senators to pass a Senate verions of the Voting Rights Advancement Act to protect voters by restoring and modernizing the Voting Rights Act and help prevent changes to voting that disproportionately discriminate against people of color and language minorities.

-- Bipartisan Violence Against Women Act (VAWA) – Join RAC in urging the reauthorization of this bipartisan act, the U.S.’ most comprehensive resource for survivors of domestic violence, dating violence, sexual assault and stalking.
+- Bipartisan Violence Against Women Act (VAWA) – Join RAC in urging the Senate to reauthorize this bipartisan act, the U.S.’ most comprehensive resource for survivors of domestic violence, dating violence, sexual assault and stalking.

-- Support Refugees – RAC and HIAS urge us to promote the Jewish value of welcoming the stranger by asking members of Congress to support the Refugee Protection Act of 2019 to ensure that America continues to lead by example in assisting the world’s most vulnerable people.
+- Support Refugees – RAC and HIAS urge us to promote the Jewish value of welcoming the stranger by asking members of Congress to support the GRACE Act, the No Ban Act, the Refugee Protection Act of 2019, a mark-up of the Asylum Seeker Protection Act and to oppose the Secure and Protect Act to ensure that America continues to lead by example in assisting the world’s most vulnerable people.
 Endorsed by a wide range of faith-based, refugee, asylum and immigration organizations.